-While the cloud comes in many flavors, essentially organizations have a choice between three basic types of cloud deployment: private, public and hybrid.
+While the cloud comes in many flavors, essentially organizations have a choice between three basic types of cloud deployment: private (opens in new tab), public (opens in new tab) and hybrid (opens in new tab).
 The key question is: how do organizations decide which cloud fits their strategy best?
 Rather than thinking of this as a strategic infrastructure-based decision, they should look at it from an application perspective.

 While cloud adoption is the right goal, the split between private and public cloud can be misunderstood.
 Private cloud is often an easier adoption route than public cloud for many applications, while public cloud is a better option either for relatively self-contained applications, cloud native applications (purpose-built for cloud) or transformed applications.
 A hybrid cloud is the typical landscape which combines the benefits of private and public cloud environments.

 - Here's our list of the best cloud storage (opens in new tab) services around

 - We've built a list of the best cloud backup (opens in new tab) services available